wechirok/renice-cubed-wiki/multiplayer.md

 # Multiplayer

-Renice³ is comfortable for both regular servers and small sessions with friends.
+The modpack is comfortable for both regular servers and small sessions with friends.
 The pack adds temporary world hosting, proximity voice chat, cleaner chat behavior, and better navigation tools without changing the core multiplayer flow.

 ## Joining servers

-Renice³ keeps multiplayer simple: join a server, check its rules, and play as usual.
+The modpack keeps multiplayer simple: join a server, check its rules, and play as usual.
 Client-side features such as maps, HUD elements, chat improvements, zoom, and visual utilities work alongside normal server gameplay.

 {% hint style="warning" %}
 Some public servers have their own rules for minimaps, entity radar, accurate block placement, overlays, Tweakeroo, schematics, or chat-related mods.
 Follow the rules of the server you are playing on.